Why are franchises successful? The battle against independent businesses

 why are franchises successful

 Franchises dominate British high streets.
 In London alone, you’ll likely find 5 Prets on any single street.
 For better or worse, these businesses tend to do well.
 They seem to sprout up on a regular basis and benefit from familiarity.
-But why are franchises more successful than independent businesses?
+But why are franchises successful?
+And why do independent businesses seem to disappear?
 You may even be wondering if this assumption is even correct anymore.

 In recent years, the numbers spoke for themselves.
 The entire industry was worth £17.3 billion in 2018, employing 710,000 people.
 In the UK, there are approximately 1,000 franchises in operation, spread across many sectors.